TianqiCS/SC2Bot/readme.txt

 3, open Feeder.sln with visual studio
 4, Replace/Modify the Run.cpp
-	4.1, in Run.cpp: all testing codes must be in #ifdef DEBUG ...main() here... #else ...useless code here... #endif 5, set map path in Run like this coordinator.StartGame("/CactusValleyLE.SC2Map");
+	4.1, in Run.cpp: all testing codes must be in #ifdef DEBUG ...main() here... #else ...useless code here... #endif 4.2, there are more running instrctions' details in default Run.cpp if needed 5, set map path in Run like this coordinator.StartGame("/CactusValleyLE.SC2Map");
 6, build F6
 7, path to Feeder.exe is .../SC2Bot/x64/Debug/Feeder.exe